 The Town's financial statements have been audited by EFPR Group, CPAs, PLLC, a firm of licensed certified public accountants.
 The goal of the independent audit is to provide reasonable assurance that the financial statements of the Town, for the fiscal year ended December 31, 2023, are free from material misstatement.
 The independent audit involved the examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management and evaluating the overall financial statement presentation.
 The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering unmodified opinions that the Town's basic financial statements for the fiscal year ended December 31, 2023, are fairly presented in conformity with GAAP.
 The independent auditors' report is presented as the first component of the financial section of this report.
-The financial statements to accompany the basic financial statements in the form of a Management's Discussion and Analysis (MD&A).
+The financial section also includes a narrative introduction, overview and analysis of the December 31, 2023 financial statements to accompany the basic financial statements in the form of a Management's Discussion and Analysis (MD&A).
 The letter of transmittal was designed to complement the MD&A and should be read in conjunction with it.
 The MD&A can be found immediately following the report of the independent auditor.